Film Streaming through March 5! Register Below to View.

 Cecilia Aldarondo is a documentary director-producer from the Puerto Rican diaspora who makes films at the intersection of poetics and politics.
 Her feature documentary Memories of a Penitent Heart (Tribeca 2016) had its World Premiere at the 2016 Tribeca Film Festival and was broadcast on POV in 2017.
 She is a 2019 Guggenheim Fellow, a 2017 Women at Sundance Fellow, two-time MacDowell Colony Fellow, and recipient of a 2019 Bogliasco Foundation Residency.
 In 2019 she was named to DOC NYC’s 40 Under 40 list and is one of Filmmaker Magazine’s 25 New Faces of Independent Film for 2015.
 She teaches at Williams College.

-Sign up here to receive links to stream the film and view the live Q&A. Registration and streaming is also available through the Massachusetts Multicultural Film Festival.
+Sign up here to receive to receive the streaming link by email.
+Registration is also available through the Massachusetts Multicultural Film Festival.

 This event is co-hosted by the Massachusetts Multicultural Film Festival.